atomasla/stack/README.md

 The main purpose of this weird project is to find out the problems each technology is meant to solve firstly, and then dig into its functionalities.

-I'm betting that you are one of those who think there is no better way to learn something than getting dirty.
+I'm betting that you are one of those who think there is no better way to learn or practice something than getting dirty.
-Well, me too!!
-Therefore the last step of integrating the learned tool into our little Frankenstein.
+Well, me too!
+Hence the integration of each tool into our little Frankenstein.

 Cool, isn't it?